wighawag/hardhat-deploy/README.md

 import artifacts from "../generated/artifacts.js";

-// we also add here the module we need import "@rocketh/deploy"; // this one provide deploy,read,execute functions...
+// we also add here the module we need import "@rocketh/deploy"; // this one provide a deploy function import "@rocketh/read-execute"; // this one provide read,execute functions

 export const context = {
   // this define the named-accounts